 - Tagged PDF: Includes special tags into the corresponding PDF tags.
 Some tags that are exported are table of contents, hyperlinks, and controls.
 This option can increase file sizes significantly. - Export notes: Exports notes in Writer and Calc documents as PDF notes.
-You may not want this! - Use transition effects: Not available in Writer; in Impress, this option exports slide transition effects in their respective PDF effects. - Submit forms in format: Choose the format of submitting forms from within the PDF file.
+You may not want this! - Export bookmarks: Exports bookmarks.

+- Create PDF form Submit format: Choose the format of submitting forms from within the PDF file.
 This setting overrides the control's URL property that you set in the document.
 There is only one common setting valid for the whole PDF document: PDF (sends the whole document), FDF (sends the control contents), HTML, and XML.
-Most often you will choose the PDF format.

-• Export automatically inserted blank pages: If selected, automatically inserted blank pages are exported to the PDF.
+Most often you will choose the PDF format. - Export automatically inserted blank pages: If selected, automatically inserted blank pages are exported to the PDF.
 This is best if you are printing the PDF double-sided.
 For example, books usually have chapters set to always start on an odd-numbered (right-hand) page.
 When the previous chapter ends on an odd page, OOo inserts a blank page between the two odd pages.
 This option controls whether to export that blank page.

-Initial View page of PDF Options dialog
+Initial View page of PDF Options dialog box

-On the Initial View page (Figure 142), you can choose how the PDF opens by default in a PDF viewer.
+On the Initial View page (Figure 154), you can choose how the PDF opens by default in a PDF viewer.
 The selections should be self-explanatory.

-Figure 142: Initial View page of PDF Options dialog box
+Figure 154: Initial View page of PDF Options dialog box

-User Interface page of PDF Options dialog
+User Interface page of PDF Options dialog box

-On the User Interface page (Figure 143), you can choose more settings to control how a PDF viewer displays the file.
+On the User Interface page (Figure 155), you can choose more settings to control how a PDF viewer displays the file.
 Some of these choices are particularly useful when you are creating a PDF to be used as a presentation or a kiosk-type display.